mattsheppard/XstreamMetaspaceLeak/README.md

 # XstreamMetaspaceLeak

-Demonstration project for reporting a case where Xstream seems to cause a JVM metaspace leak (based off https://github.com/mattsheppard/JacksonDatabindMetaspaceLeak)
+Demonstration project for reporting a case where Xstream seems to cause a JVM metaspace leak

 Try running it with...